Can the police tell if I am using a radar detector?

 Is a completely undetectable radar detector available?

-Yes, the only undetectable radar detectors available on the market are the Escort Redline EX and the Bel STi-R Plus sold on this site.
+Yes, the only undetectable radar detectors available on the market are the Escort Redline EX, the Uniden R3, the Radenso RCM and the Escort Max Ci sold on this site.
 Please see our products page for product information or visit the Stealth Info section on our web site to find out more.

 How long will your undetectable radar detectors remain undetectable?

 The good thing about the undetectable radar detectors we sell is that it they not leak any radio frequencies.
 This means that even if the police release a new radar detector detector the units will remain undetectable because there is still no radio frequency leakage to detect!
 This makes our range the best choice for Australian states where radar detector detectors are in use - namely all states besides Western Australia.

 Why is the ALPriority so much better than alternative laser defence systems?

 There really is no comparison between the ALPriority and other cheaper systems on the market such as the Blinder and GF100.
 The cheaper systems use a different type of lower quality laser technology than what is used in the ALPriority.
 The ALPriority uses a high powered class 1 laser diode that is over 3 times the strength of the police laser systems on it's own.
 The Blinders and GF100's use rows of .5 watt cheap iLEDs which get pushed much harder than they should.
 What happens with these cheap systems is that performance is fine when you first start using them.
 However, over time these .5 watt bulbs burn out and your system performance continues to go down.
 The ALPriority bulb is tested to the highest possible standards and is good for over 10 years of continuous high end performance.